 By introducing constraints I was able to reduce the complexity and increase the effectiveness of the interface.
 In allowing only a single product in a paint range to be configured at a time (e.g. Dulux Wash&Wear Low Sheen), the user’s cognitive effort is reduced as they have less to think about and fewer tasks to complete.

-While the project was in development, we discovered that a few paint colours couldn’t be tinted into all paint products, sheens and can sizes.
-The behaviour of the CMS was to show an error message after the user had attempted to apply a colour to an incompatible product or variant.
+While the project was in development, we discovered edge cases where certain paint colours couldn’t be tinted into certain paint products, sheens and can sizes.
+The default behaviour of the CMS offered a poor user experience, showing an error message to the user after attempting to configure the product.

-Rather than communicate errors to the user after they had unknowingly made an incompatible configuration, my approach was to prevent them from making the error in the first place and instead show them alternative purchasing options based on the type of incompatibility.
+I explored approaches that would prevent users from making the error in the first place and instead keep them moving through the purchasing journey by offering alternative purchasing options based on the type of incompatibility encountered.

 Colour can’t be tinted into this sheen